Swival Security Scanner

 The verifier can inspect code and optionally compile or run small proof-of-concept programs.
 It must end with one of two verdicts:

 Verified findings advance to artifact generation.
 Discarded findings are dropped.
-Failed verifications (infrastructure errors, timeouts) are retried once for transient errors and can be resumed with --resume.
+Failed verifications (infrastructure errors, timeouts, missing verdict tokens) are retried once for transient errors, then up to three batch attempts; whatever still fails is reported as incomplete and can be resumed with --resume.

 Verification runs in parallel, capped at 2 concurrent workers regardless of the --workers setting.